Henry Bennet, 1st Earl of Arlington: Background and early life

 He was the son of Sir John Bennet of Dawley, Middlesex, by Dorothy, daughter of Sir John Crofts of Little Saxham, Suffolk.
-He was the younger brother of John Bennet, 1st Baron Ossulston; his sister was Elizabeth Bennet who married Sir Robert Carr (or Kerr).
+He was the younger brother of John Bennet, 1st Baron Ossulston; his sister was Elizabeth Bennet who married Sir Robert Carr (or Kerr), and his grandfather was Sir John Bennet.
 He was baptised at Little Saxham, Suffolk, in 1618, and was educated at Westminster School and Christ Church, Oxford.
 He gained some distinction as a scholar and a poet, and was originally destined for holy orders.
 In 1643, he was secretary to Lord Digby at Oxford, and was employed as a messenger between the queen and Ormonde in Ireland.

 Subsequently, he took up arms for the king, and received a wound on the bridge of his nose in the skirmish at Andover in 1644.
 The scar resulting from this wound must have been prominent because Arlington took to covering it with black plaster.
 After the defeat of the royal cause he travelled in France and Italy, joined the exiled royal family in 1650, and in 1654 became official secretary to James, Duke of York on the recommendation of Charles, who had already been attracted by his "pleasant and agreeable humour".
 He was said by some to have been the father of an illegitimate child by Lucy Walter.